CodeWithFlexicon/Summer-2023-Assignment-8/README.md

    ```
    npm start
    ```
-7. The API should now be running locally on `http://localhost:4000`.
+7. The API should now be running locally on `http://localhost:4003` or the port of your choice.

 ## Features